 - switching between applications

-Usability testing is applied to check whether the application is easy to use and understand from the user’s point of view.
+Usability testing is performed to check whether the application is easy to use and understand for the end-user.

-During installation testing, an engineer checks whether there are any issues during the installation, uninstallation, and updating of the application.
-Once the application has been installed, an engineer checks launching process.
-The application must be loaded quickly and correctly.
-Closing the application should not require much time as well.
+Installation testing aims to detect whether there are any issues during the installation, uninstallation, and updating process.
+Once the application has been installed, a QA engineer also checks the launching process.

 All the functions and features of the application are tested to verify whether they operate according to the specification.

-Security testing is conducted to find the application vulnerabilities and prevent private data losses.
+Security testing is conducted to find the application vulnerabilities and prevent data breaches.